 Eating food and chatting with friends and family doesn’t work in the dark, so you need ambient lighting.

 Combined kitchen and dining areas, like your outdoor kitchen, should have ambient, ornamental and task lighting just like the interior of your house does.

-Everything should go on dimmer switches, so you can set the mood you want any time.
+Everything should go on dimmer switches, so you can set the mood you want at any time.

-Outdoor cooking gives opportunities to do things you don’t normally do with an indoor kitchen.
+Outdoor cooking gives opportunities to do things you don’t normally do in an indoor kitchen: